jjidt/ToDo_List/README.md

-## Epicodus week 1 assessment
+## To Do List - Epicodus week 2 project

-Javascript function to find any repeated words in a sentence and remove the duplicates
+Basic page that allows the addition and removal of tasks and completion dates

 by J.J.
 Idt